-A new home is one of the most important financial investments made in a lifetime and a regular home maintenance program will help to ensure it is kept in optimal condition.
+A new home is one of the most important financial investments made in a lifetime and a regular home maintenance program will help to ensure it is kept in its best condition.

 Who is responsible for maintenance?